-Taking a flight is undoubtedly the most convenient way to travel from Bangkok to Chiang Mai, however other methods of transport also have there advantages, here we take a look at the different ways of how to get from Bangkok to Chiang Mai, look at the pros and cons and help you decide which way is the best for your trip.
+Taking a flight is undoubtedly the most convenient way to travel to Chiang Mai, however other methods of transport also have their advantages.
+Here we take a look at the different ways of how to get to Chiang Mai from Bangkok, look at the pros and cons and help you decide which way is the best for your trip.
 Let’s take a look in more detail about the options available and how to conveniently book tickets online.

 The Northern Bus Terminal (Mo Chit) is located at 2 Kamphaeng Phet Road, Lat Yao, Khet Chatuchak, Krung Thep Maha Nakhon 10900, Bangkok.
 Getting to Northern Bus Terminal (Mo Chit) is quite easy, the cheapest and quickest way is to take either the MRT (Metro) to Chutachak Station or take the BTS (Skytrain) to Mo Chit Station.
 From either station you can take a short taxi ride to the Mo Chit Bus terminal for around 60 baht.